bstevens00/Data-Science-Portfolio/Project 2 - Predict Cost of Modern Deck/README.md

 It looks like the residuals line up with what we would have expected, as the points lie within the 95% confidence interval around the qqline.

 Another way to check for Normality is the Shapiro-Wilk Test.
 The Shapiro-Wilk test makes the following hypotheses:
-- H0: The null hypothesis is that the data comes from a normal distribution
+- H0: The null hypothesis is that the data comes from a normal distribution.
 - H1: The alternative hypothesis is that the data does not come from a normal distribution.

 If we get a p-value less than 0.05, we'll reject the null hypothesis.